Whereas, we believe in the traditional conservative ideals of limited government, free enterprise, and individual liberty.

-The 2006 CDC recommendations that HIV testing be a part of routine care must be implemented.
 When people know their status, they are significantly more likely to refrain from behaviors that put themselves and others at risk.
 Early diagnosis of HIV infection leads to better outcomes and is cost effective over time.
 Continued federal and private initiatives that encourage research will hopefully find a cure to this non-discriminating disease.

 The Ryan White Programs must continue to help those living with HIV/AIDS.
 We advocate the extension of the Ryan White Care Act to continue to help those victims of HIV/AIDS that are either low income, uninsured or underinsured.